the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 The top level block of the Vagrantfile specifies the Vagrant configuration version.
 This will help maintain backwards compatibility if new versions are released.
+All other configuration is contained within this block.

 ```{code-block} ruby
 Vagrant.configure("2") do |config|